DaChezePufz/BTEC_IoT_U19/README.md

     sudo apt install motion

+*Note, you may have to press enter if there is a prompt about using up disk space*

 ## Step 6: Copying program over to RockPi

 Once you have written and tested the program on your PC, you should place it on an empty usb stick and transfer it to the RockPi.